Changing your plan

 Step 1 — Open the Stripe portal

-On the Billing page, click Manage.
+In the Payment Method section of the Billing page, click Update (or Add payment method if you haven't added one yet).
 You are redirected to the Stripe billing portal.

 Step 2 — Cancel the subscription